 What is a streaming database?

-A streaming database is a real-time data repository specifically designed to store, accumulate, process and enhance a data stream.
-A data stream is the stream/flow of data which is generated continuously from multiple resources.
+A streaming database can be defined as a real-time data repository for storing, accumulating, processing, and enhancing a data stream.
+A data stream, in turn, is the stream/flow of data which is generated continuously from multiple sources.
 Data streams are incrementally processed through stream processing techniques without initially needing to access the complete data.

-The term “streaming database” is not just confined to an individual discrete class database management system.
-Instead, it is spread to numerous stream data handling databases in real-time.
+However, the term “streaming database” is not just limited to an individual discrete class database management system.
+In fact, it extends to numerous stream data handling databases in real time.
 The databases handling this streaming data can lie in any database category, i.e., NoSQL databases, NewSQL databases, time-series databases, in-memory databases, or in-memory data grids.

 How do streaming databases work?